Wondering if it’s possible to care for a baby and work from home? Discover how to work from home with a baby and still get the job done.

 Her secret?
 She doesn’t have kids.

-Working from home is perfect for the many who can set their own schedules and work uninterrupted all hours of the day.
+Working from home is nearly perfect for the many who can set their own work hours and remain uninterrupted all day.

-But for parents of young kids—especially those with a baby at home—working from home is, let’s just say, a bit of a juggle.
+But for parents of young kids—especially those with a baby at home—working from home can, let’s just say, be a bit of a juggle.

-I certainly understand the struggle of working from home with a baby in tow.
+I certainly understand the struggle of being a work from home mom.
 After I gave birth to my eldest, I went back to work on a part-time schedule, including working two days from home.

 The job—and my personality—suited remote working.
 But caring for an infant while keeping up at work added an extra layer of complexity.

 You see, I worked from home without childcare.
-I didn’t have a nanny or family member to play with the baby while I was on the computer.
+I didn’t have a nanny, babysitter, or family members to play with the baby while I was on the computer.
 Nor did I sign up for daycare where I could drop him off even for a few hours.

 Nope—it was just me and him.
-Trying to concentrate when you hear your baby awake from his nap, crying in the next room, isn’t exactly easy.
+Trying to concentrate when you hear your baby awake from naptime, crying in the next room, isn’t exactly easy.

 Still, the benefits of working from home played out well and balanced my needs at the time.
-I was able to save money on childcare, make income and earn benefits, and spend time with my baby.
-I also performed so well that I even got a promotion despite my flexible and remote schedule.
+I was able to save money on childcare, keep my salary, and earn benefits, and spend time with my baby.
+I also performed so well that I even got a promotion despite the flexibility of my remote work schedule.

 How to work from home with a baby

-The ease of working from home with a baby does rely on the type of job you have, your self-discipline and the ability to manage your own workload.
-You’ll also have better luck if you have another adult you can tag team with and take turns.
+The ease of working from home with a baby does rely on the type of job you have, your self-discipline, and the ability to manage your own workload.
+You’ll also have better luck if you have another adult you can tag team with and take shifts.

 I’ll even go a step further and say not all kids are conducive for parents to work from home.

 My eldest happened to have a knack for focusing on activities for long stretches of time.
-I knew I could show him something interesting, whether books or puzzles or a new toy, and I wouldn’t hear from him for 45 minutes to an hour.
+I knew I could show him something interesting, whether books, puzzles, or a new toy, and I wouldn’t hear from him for 45 minutes to an hour.
 Some kids need more attention or are more active.

 1. Focus on results, not hours

 When discussing expectations with your employer, focus on results.
-You may not be at your desk during the usual 9-to-5, so make sure you’re keeping up with your workload.
+You may not be at your desk during the usual 9-to-5 full time job, so make sure you’re keeping up with your workload.

-Now that you’re working from home with a baby, you may need to find pockets of time like during naps, early mornings, evenings and weekends.
+Now that you’re working from home with a baby, you may need to find pockets of time like during naps, early mornings, evenings, and even weekends.
 Yes, you want to be as available as possible during business hours, but completing work and meeting deadlines are your main priorities.

 It’s less about clocking in the hours as meeting your deadlines and completing tasks.

 Free resource: Want to better manage your time and feel less tired and overwhelmed?
 Get my ebook, Time Management Strategies for the Overwhelmed Mom!
-Join my newsletter and download it below—at no cost to you:
+Join my newsletter and grab your copy below—at no cost to you:

 2. Schedule deep work during uninterrupted time